ClementDreptin/XexUtils/README.md

 # XexUtils

-XexUtils is a library to make XEX applications and/or libraries.
+XexUtils is a library to make Xbox 360 applications and/or libraries.

 ## Installation